nodejs/next-10/surveys/2025-04/questions.md

 - How long have you been working with Node.js? (numbers list from 0 to 15+)

 - In what kind of organizations are you working in?
-  - big tech
+  - Big tech
-  - company
+  - Company
-  - startup
+  - Startup
-  - academia (school, university..)
+  - Academia (school, university..)
   - Government
+  - NGO (no profit)
+  - Individual/Freelance
-  - other
+  - Other

 - If working in a company, in which sector does your company operate? (single choice - Other should give an input)
   - this question should only be displayed for people that selected company (and startup?)